-We tested out the Solo Stove Yukon fire pit & now we're obsessed | CNN Underscored
+We tested out the Solo Stove Yukon fire pit and now we're obsessed | CNN Underscored

 The 27-inch Yukon Solo Stove fire pit arrived in a single, large box.
 And much to our delight, it requires zero assembly after unboxing.
 We were immediately impressed with the low-profile, simple design of the Solo Stove.
 In addition to the Yukon itself, we opted for the full Backyard Bundle.
 This includes the fire pit, a stand to protect whatever is underneath, a shield to trap any sparks coming off the flame and a protective cover for when your Solo Stove isn’t in use.

 Solo Stove recommends using a stand under the fire pit when using it on certain surfaces like composite decking and wood.
 Because fires inside a Solo Stove are roaring hot, we felt safest using both the stand and shield during testing.
-Depending on which fire pit you purchase, you can get a stand for $39.99-$69.99 and a shield for $99.99-$199.99.
+Depending on which fire pit you purchase, you can get a stand for $39.99 to $69.99 and a shield for $99.99 to $199.99.

 To get the fire started, we lit four pieces of kindling and then added on logs.
 The directions state that it’s important not to overfill the fire pit with too much wood so that the flames stay contained within the drum and between the top and bottom air vents.